Limit Order Book Dynamics and Order Size Modelling Using Compound Hawkes Process: Methodology

-\textbf{Compound Hawkes Process:} A compound point process (CPP) is defined as where $N(t)$ is the counting process associated with a point process $Y$ and $Y_i$ is a random variable in some sample space.
-The Compound Hawkes Process (CHP) is a special case of the CPP where $Y$ is a Hawkes Process.
-For a $d$-dimensional Hawkes process the intensity of the process $\lambda^i_t$ for $ i = 1,\ldots, d$: where $\{T_j\}$ denotes the set of event times in the $j$ dimension of the Hawkes Process.
-Here, $\mu_t$ is the \textit{exogenous intensity} and $\phi^{ij}_{t -T_j}$ is the excitation term from $j$-th dimension to $i$-th dimension.
-Generally the excitation terms are a function of the \textit{time since event} (generally a decaying function in time like exponential decay or power law decay).
-An alternate but equivalent formulation is the following:
+where $\{N(t) : t \geq 0\}$ is the counting process, with intensity $\lambda(t)$, and $Y_i$ are i.i.d. random variables denoting the jump size with the corresponding $P_{\Theta}(Y_i)$ being their respective jump size distribution parameterised by $\Theta$.
+Compound Hawkes process (CHP) is a special case of the CPP where $N(t)$ is a counting process associated with a Hawkes Process.
+For a $d$-dimensional Hawkes process the intensity of the process $\lambda^{(i)}(t)$ and the associated counting process $N^{(i)}(t)$ for $ i = 1,\ldots, d$ is defined as: where $T_j := \{t_j : t_j \leq t\}$ denotes the set of past event times in the $j$ dimension of the Hawkes Process.
+Here, $\mu^{(i)}(t)$ is the exogenous intensity of the $i$-th dimension and $\phi^{(j \rightarrow i)}(t - t_j)$ is the excitation term from $j$-th dimension to $i$-th dimension.
+The excitation terms are a function of the time since the event (generally a decaying function in time like exponential decay or power law decay).
+An alternate but similar formulation is the following:

+\textbf{Limit Order Book at Compound Hawkes Process:} We define a 12D Compound Hawkes Process (in accordance with the mechanical constraints) for the 6 queues in the order book state where each dimension corresponds to the following event types: